marin-community/thalas/docs/tutorials/executor-101.md

-# Hello World Tutorial: Your First Marin Experiment
+# Executor 101: Creating a Marin Experiment

-This tutorial will guide you through creating your first experiment using Marin's executor framework.
+This tutorial will guide you through creating an experiment using Marin's executor framework.
 We'll build a simple experiment that:
 1. Generates a sequence of numbers
 2. Computes basic statistics on those numbers

+## Goals

+In our [training tutorial](first-experiment.md), we created a simple experiment that trained a tiny model on TinyStories.
+That tutorial used the executor framework to run a sequence of steps, but didn't really cover how it works.

+In this tutorial, you will learn:

+- How to define steps in Marin
+- How to connect steps together
+- How to run an experiment
+- How to inspect the output of an experiment

 ## Prerequisites

 Before starting this tutorial, make sure you have:

 - Completed the general environment setup in the [getting-started.md](getting-started.md)

 ## Understanding the Components

 A Marin experiment consists of one or more `ExecutorStep`s that can be chained together.
 Each step:

 - Has a unique name and description
 - Takes a configuration object
 - Processes data and produces output